An introduction to the ASA

-The ASA has been in existence since 1869.
-It was the first Governing Body of swimming to be established in the world and today remains the English national governing body for swimming, diving, water polo, open water, and synchronised swimming.
+The Amateur Swimming Association (ASA) has been in existence since 1869.
+It was the first governing body of swimming to be established in the world and today remains the English national governing body for swimming, diving, water polo, open water and synchronised swimming.

 Although the ASA has a long history, it has moved on considerably since its foundation and is now a vibrant modern governing body providing leadership to the industry of swimming in so many ways.

-It supports over 1,200 affiliated swimming clubs through a National/Regional/and sub-regional structure.
+It supports over 1,000 affiliated swimming clubs through a National, Regional and sub-regional structure.
 It endeavours to ensure every athlete – whatever their age or level of experience – belongs to a club that provides the best possible support and environment through schemes such as swim21, the ASA’s 'Quality Mark' for clubs.

 It organises competition throughout England, from grass-roots to elite level, including the highly successful Age Group and Youth Championships that attract more than 1,600 young swimmers aged 11-17, and the ASA Nationals.